NijazK/BondsTracker/README.md

 # Financial Bonds Tracker tool
 Bond Tracker with pricing and volatility calculators to keep track of your investments.
-Using Python, TKinter, and SQLite3 we can track investments securely and efficiently.
+This project is GUI-based using TKinter modules such as Tkcalendar and SQLite3.
+The main object of this project was to implement a database into a real-world project.
+## About:
+Desktop application to keep track of bonds that the user purchased.
+The synopsis of this project is the Python script of the project connects to the database and stores the necessary inputs as information.
+In addition, the program allows the user to perform CRUD operations (Create, Read, Update, Delete) on the data tables.
 ##
 ![image](https://user-images.githubusercontent.com/75659218/190875672-3c5c116c-2f52-460b-80f3-b7a31e267f53.png)
 ##